2020 - 2021 Catalog

 3. By mail or fax

-Print this drop form (PDF - 36KB) https://www.dcccd.edu/apply-reg/reg/Documents/DropRequestForm.pdf, fill it out and mail or fax it to the college Admissions/Registrar's Office.
+Print this drop form (PDF - 36KB) https://www.dcccd.edu/apply-reg/reg/Documents/DropRequestForm.pdf, fill it out and mail or fax it to the campus Admissions and Student Records/Registrar's Office.
 You must give at least one reason why you are dropping for each class.
 Forms that are mailed or faxed must be postmarked or date-stamped on a date prior to or on the last day to drop the class.
 Be sure to include a legible copy of a photo ID with your form.

 A drop/withdrawal request by any means must be received in the Advising Center (and/or Admissions/Registrar's Office) by the official drop/withdrawal deadline as indicated on the Academic Calendar and the current class schedule.
 No drop or withdrawal requests are accepted by telephone or email.